Duke of Brissac

 Duke of Brissac (duc de Brissac) is a title of French nobility in the Peerage of France, which was originally created in 1611 for Charles II de Cossé, Count of Brissac.
-This title has been held since April 2021 by Charles-André de Cossé-Brissac (b.
+This title has been held since April 2021 by Charles-André de Cossé (b.
 1962), who is the 14th Duke of Brissac.
-The ancestral home of the Cossé-Brissac family is the Château de Brissac, which the family still owns.
+The ancestral home of the ducal family is the Château de Brissac, which is still owned by the family.

 Early history

 The fief of Brissac in Anjou had been acquired at the end of the 15th century by a French family named Cossé from the same province.
 René de Cossé (1460-1540) married into the Gouffier family, which was at that time very powerful at court.
-He was awarded the title of premier panetier to King Louis XII of France.
+He was awarded the title of premier panetier to King Louis XII.

 Two sons of René de Cossé were prominent French military commanders and became Marshals of France.
 The fief of Brissac was assigned the status of a County in 1560 and allotted to René's elder son, Charles de Cossé, Count of Brissac, who was grand master of artillery and governor of Piedmont and Picardy.
 It was he who introduced the Italian violin to the French court.
 The second son of René was Artus de Cossé (1512-1582), who held the offices of Grand Panetier of France and superintendent of finance, and he distinguished himself in the French Wars of Religion.

 The younger son of Charles de Cossé, Count of Brissac, was Charles II de Cossé.
-He fought for the Catholic League and, as military governor of Paris, opened the gates of that city to Henry IV of France, who appointed him Marshal of France in 1594.
+He fought for the Catholic League and, as military governor of Paris, opened the gates of that city to Henry IV, who appointed him Marshal of France in 1594.
 The County of Brissac was raised in status to a Duchy in the Peerage of France in 1611.
 At that point, Charles II de Cossé became the first Duke of Brissac.